davidguzmandev/DPFS_wilfred_guzman/README.md

 ------------------------------------------------------------------------------------------------
 English Version

-# EcoShop - Your Eco-Friendly Products Store
+# EcoThreads - Your Eco-Friendly Shop

 ## Project Description
-EcoShop is an online store dedicated to offering eco-friendly and sustainable products for all aspects of daily life.
-From household items to organic food, all of our products are carefully selected to ensure they meet the highest sustainability standards.
+Welcome to EcoThreads, the online boutique for conscious fashion.
+Here you will find clothing and accessories made exclusively from eco-friendly materials and processes that respect the planet.
+Our mission is to offer style without compromising our earth.

 ## Target Audience
-Our site is designed for environmentally conscious consumers, who want to make a positive difference in the world with every purchase.
-We target young adults and families who value the quality and ethics behind the products they use on a daily basis.
+EcoThreads is designed for young adults who value both style and sustainability.
+Our customers know that every purchase can contribute to positive change and choose to make a difference with their style.

 ## About Development
 This project is being developed using Node.js and React, showcasing the versatility and potential of these technologies in creating modern and efficient web applications.